rustwasm/gloo/rfcs/001-mid-level-file-api.md

   fn last_modified_since_epoch(&self) -> Duration { ... }

-  fn slice(&self, start: u64, end: u64) -> File { ... }

   fn as_blob(&self) -> Blob { ... }
 }

 impl BlobLike for File { ... }
 ```

-Both Blob and File come with builders that allow for creating new Blobs and Files in the builder style and not having to use `new` directly.

 `BlobContents` is simply a new-type around `wasm_bindgen::JsValue`s that can be used as the content of `Blob`s and `File`s: